Predictions for off-shell $t\bar{t}Z$ production at the LHC: the complete set of LO and NLO contributions: Outline of the calculation

 \section{Outline of the calculation}

 In \citere{Denner:2023eti} the different LO contributions and their NLO EW and QCD corrections to the process

-have been computed using the in-house program \mocanlo, a multichannel Monte Carlo generator which relies on \recola \cite{Actis:2012qn, Actis:2016mpe} for the computation of the tree-level SM matrix elements and on the \collier library \cite{Denner:2016kdg} for the reduction and numerical evaluation of the one-loop integrals.
+have been computed using the private Monte Carlo generator \mocanlo.
+The latter program proved to be particularly efficient in dealing with processes with an intricate resonance structure, thanks to its highly-optimised multichannel integration.
+The code is interfaced with \recola \cite{Actis:2012qn, Actis:2016mpe} and \collier \cite{Denner:2016kdg}, which allow for the numerical evaluation of all necessary tree-level SM matrix elements and one-loop integrals.
 A realistic modelling of off-shell effects is achieved by including the complete set of resonant and non-resonant Feynman diagrams.
 All relevant partonic channels have been considered, together with the photon- and bottom-induced ones.
 That has been done systematically for each of the perturbative orders contributing to the process (which are schematically summarized in \reffi{fig:orders}).